For urgent consular assistance call

 For consular help, contact either:

-The Belgian Embassy can give you consular help, even in an emergency.
+The Belgian Embassy can give you consular help in an emergency.
 It can't issue Australian passports.

 Limuru Road, Rosslyn